CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/01_LAB_14_01_Deploy_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 ### Task 5: Grant access to Azure Virtual Desktop host pools

+In this task, you will assign the required RBAC roles to user groups to enable sign-in and provide the appropriate access to Azure Virtual Desktop session hosts.

 > **Note:** When using Microsoft Entra joined session hosts, you need to assign to Azure Virtual Desktop users and administrators appropriate Azure role-based access control (RBAC) roles.
 In particular, the *Virtual Machine User Login* role is required to sign in to session hosts, and the *Virtual Machine Administrator Login* role is required for the local administrative privileges.

 1. In the Azure portal, search for and select **Resource groups** and, on the **Resource groups** page, select **az140-21e-RG**.